ronylee11/awesome/README.md

 # What is this?

-My AwesomeWM Build using picom aka. my ULTIMATE build !! <br/>
+My AwesomeWM Build with designs based on personal preferences aka. my ULTIMATE build !! <br/>
 This is a unique design of window manager that will have 10 tags <br/>
 with first 5 tags showing as page 1, another 5 tags showing as page 2